Thinking loving thoughts about yourself can change your life.

-We recognize that our friends and young children need someone to believe in them and to see the best in them.
-We understand that when we believe in people and support them, it makes it easier for them to succeed and to be the awesome people they are.
+After all, we recognize that our friends and young children need someone to believe in them and to see the best in them.
+And we understand that when we believe in people and support them, it makes it easier for them to succeed and to be the awesome people they are.

 So the question is, why don’t we think the same things about ourselves?
 Why do we think that everyone else deserves loving encouragement, but we deserve harsh, negative words from ourselves?

 This painting is “Boreas” by John William Waterhouse.